imarani494/Group07-36/README.md

 - HTML
 - CSS
+- Bootstrap
+- scss

 ## Feedback

 Welcome to the Project!
 We value your feedback and suggestions.
 Please open an issue if you have any feedback, suggestions, or bug reports.
-We appreciate your input!
+We appreciate your suggestion!

 Thank you for helping us improve the Project!